 Thailand launches air raids along Cambodia border after deadly clashes

-The attacks are the latest report of tensions flaring between the neighbours, after a ceasefire was agreed to in July.
+Thai Army says Cambodian forces fired on its troops, killing one and wounding four others.

-The Royal Thai Army has announced launching air attacks along its disputed border with Cambodia, after accusing Cambodian forces of firing at its troops, killing one soldier and wounding four others.
+The Royal Thai Army has announced launching air attacks along its disputed border with Cambodia, after accusing Cambodian forces of firing at its troops and killing at least one soldier.

 In a statement on Monday, spokesman Major-General Winthai Suvari said the Thai Army deployed aircraft after the deadly clashes in the Chong Bok area of Nam Yuen District in Ubon Ratchathani province.